cozodb/cozo/docs/source/functions.rst

     Equivalent to ``x <= y``

 ..
 NOTE::

-    The four comparison operators can only compare values of the same value type.
+    The four comparison operators can only compare values of the same runtime type.
 Integers and floats are of the same type ``Number``.

 .. function:: max(x, ...)